Botfuel/botfuel-dialog/references/prompt_dialog.md

 }
 ```

-Here is defined a prompt dialog identfied by the namespace **my-prompt** which have only one entity called **entityName**.
+Here is defined a prompt dialog identified by the namespace **my-prompt** which have only one entity called **entityName**.

-This entity have some properties:
+An entity have some properties:

 - **dim** is the dimension of the entity.
-- **priority** is a number that give a priority to an entity, greater is the priority, earlier will the bot ask for this entity. _Default value is 0._
+- **priority** is a number that give a priority to an entity, greater is the priority earlier will the bot ask for this entity. _Default value is 0._
-- **isFullfilled** is a function that return a boolean indicating if the entity value is matching condition of done of the entity. _By default, an entity is fullfilled if the entity value is not null._
+- **isFullfilled** is a function that return a boolean indicating if the entity value is matching the condition of done of the entity. _By default, an entity is fullfilled if the entity value is not null._
 - **reducer** is a function that define how we deal with new values for the entity. _By default old value is replaced with the new one._

 > Note that the **dim** property is required, but **priority**, **isFullfilled** and **reducer** properties are optionnal, you can use them if you want more control on your entities.